-Colts take AFC South lead with 30-23 victory over Texans
+Brissett’s big day leads Indy past Texans for AFC South lead

-Watson gave the Texans one more chance with an 8-yard TD pass to Hopkins with 6:38 left.
+Houston (4-3) started it by failing to convert a second fourth-and-1 attempt, and Deshaun Watson threw an interception on the Texans next series before Darius Leonard sealed the win by picking off a tipped ball with 26 seconds left.

-Texans punter Brian Anger stepped out of the end zone for a safety with less than three minutes remaining before the Colts closed it out with Leonard’s interception in the final seconds.
+Watson was 23 of 34 with 308 yards, one touchdown and was sacked three times as the Texans tried to play catch-up.

-Watson was 23 of 34 with 308 yards, one touchdown and two interceptions.
-Hopkins had nine receptions for 106 yards and Kenny Stills caught four passes for 105 yards.
+Brissett started the opening flurry with an 11-yard TD pass to Zach Pascal .
+He rebounded from the fumbled snap by connecting with T.Y.
+Hilton on a nifty 2-yard TD pass to make it 14-6 late in the second quarter.

-Pascal had six catches for 106 yards, while Hilton had six catches for 74 yards.
+After the Texans made it 14-9, Brissett opened the second half with a 4-yard scoring pass to Eric Ebron, who was originally ruled out of bounds at the end line.
+But the replay showed he got both feet down to give Indy a 21-9 lead.

 STAT SHEET

-Texans: Houston’s streak of consecutive games without allowing a sack ended at two. … The defending division champs have lost only two of their last seven regular-season games against AFC South foes — both to Indy.
+Texans: Hopkins had nine catches for 106 yards.
+Kenny Stills had four catches for 105 yards. … Carlos Hyde rushed 12 times for 35 yards. … Houston’s streak of consecutive games without allowing a sack ended at two. … The Texans have lost only two of their last seven regular-season division games — both to Indy.

-Colts: Marlon Mack rushed 18 times for 44 yards. … Indy has scored at least 23 points in 11 consecutive home games. … The Colts defense has not allowed a 100-yard runner in 24 straight games. … The Colts failed on their only fourth-down attempt of the game, ending their perfect streak at seven.
+Colts: Pascal had six receptions for 106 yards and Hilton caught six passes for 74 yards. … Marlon Mack rushed 18 times for 44 yards. … Indy has scored at least 23 points in 11 consecutive home games. … The Colts defense has not allowed a 100-yard runner in 24 straight games.

 INJURY REPORT

-Texans: CB Phillip Gaines was carted off the field with what appeared to be a lower leg injury with 1:49 to go. … WR Will Fuller left during Houston’s first series with a hamstring injury and did not return. … S Tashaun Gipson injured his back late in the first quarter.
+Texans: CB Phillip Gaines was carted off the field with what appeared to be a lower leg injury with 1:49 left. … WR Will Fuller left during Houston’s first series with a hamstring injury and did not return.

 Colts: DT Carl Davis did not return after injuring his hamstring in the second half.